Professor Somsak Panyakeow, D. Eng.

 }

-author = {M Kunrugsa and S Panyakeow and S Ratanathammaphan},
+author = {B A Trisna and N Nakareseisoon and W Eiwwongcharoen and S Panyakeow and S Kanjanachuchai},

 year = {2015},